What did we do?

 As part of our consultation event to establish research priority setting for end of life care in Greater Manchester, stakeholders identified that further research on Advance Care Planning (ACP) was a key priority.
 We investigated this by synthesising the existing research literature pertaining to patients’ and carers’ perspectives on ACP discussions to address four broad objectives arising from the priority setting event:

 Describe how ACP discussions are held with patients and carers;

 Explore who patients and carers feel should be initiating ACP discussions;

 Identify when patients and carers feel is the most appropriate time to have ACP discussions;

 Identify the perceived value placed by patients and carers on ACP discussions.

 Why was it important?

 ACP is an internationally-recognised term to describe discussions between people, their families and informal carers, and health care professionals about a person’s future preferences for care.
-ACP can have positive effects on the quality of end-of-life.
-In the UK it is endorsed by a range of organisations including the Department of Health and Social Care, NICE, and the General Medical Council, and there is a body of guidance for professionals about the general principles of ACP.
-However, there is a lack of clarity about how patients and carers feel ACP discussions should be implemented.
+ACP can have positive effects on the quality of end-of-life and in the UK it is endorsed by a range of organisations including the Department of Health, NICE, and the General Medical Council.
+There is a body of guidance for professionals about the general principles of ACP, but there is a lack of clarity about how patients and carers feel ACP discussions should be implemented.
 This is important because there is a need to ensure that policy, practice, and research are aligned with patients' and carers' preferences about how ACP should be implemented.

 For more information please contact Michael Spence (Programme Manager).